arthurostrauss/qua-libs/Quantum-Control-Applications/Superconducting/Kerr-Cat SNAIL-mon/Use Case 2 - QuLAB - Kerr-Cat/readme.md

 _Demonstrated in QuLab, the laboratory of Prof. Michel Devoret, at Yale University. https://qulab.eng.yale.edu/_

-_Demonstrated in the experiment of Rodrigo G. Cortiñas (https://www.linkedin.com/in/rodrigo-g-corti%C3%B1as-133a78164/)_
+_Demonstrated in the experiment of Rodrigo G. Cortiñas and Vidul Joshi (https://www.linkedin.com/in/rodrigo-g-corti%C3%B1as-133a78164/)_

+Note: the results shown in this use-case are shown with arbitrary parameters and do not represent carefully optimized parameters to show the optimal characteristic of the Kerr-Cat qubit.

 ## The goal